snowdrop/configmap-example/README.md

     ```
     oc login https://api.dev-preview-int.openshift.com --token=MYTOKEN
     ```
-1. To allow the Spring Boot application running as a pod to access the Kubernetes Api to retrieve the Config Map associated to the application name of the project `sb-rest-configmap`, the view role must be assigned to the default service account in the current project:
+1. To allow the Spring Boot application running as a pod to access the Kubernetes Api to retrieve the Config Map associated to the application name of the project `spring-boot-configmap`, the view role must be assigned to the default service account in the current project:

     ```